ChildMindInstitute/mindlogger-backend/docs/developer-cookbook.rst

 back to the client.

-If you want to send a raw response, you can simply decorate your route handler with the ``girder.api.rest.rawResponse`` decorator, or call ``girder.api.rest.setRawResponse()`` within the body of the route handler.
+If you want to send a raw response, you can simply decorate your route handler with the ``girderformindlogger.api.rest.rawResponse`` decorator, or call ``girderformindlogger.api.rest.setRawResponse()`` within the body of the route handler.
 For example:

 .. code-block:: python

-    from girder.api import access, rest
+    from girderformindlogger.api import access, rest

     @access.public
     @rest.rawResponse